meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 ```

 ## Property based testing
 While great and simple, testing examples does just that: test examples that we have come up with!
-What if we want to test hundreds of test cases, possibly ones we could never dream of coming up with ourselves?
+What if we want to test hundreds (or millions) of test cases, possibly ones we could never dream of coming up with ourselves?

 In other words: How could we have saved the student records in the below example?